fivequarters/fusebit.io/src/_blog/_posts/process-large-files.md

 post_author_avatar: success.png
 date: '2022-06-03'
 post_image: process-large-files.png
 post_excerpt: Processing large files takes a lot of memory and can severely impact the performance of your Node.js application.
-Using Node.js streams, you can optimize how large files are handled
+Using Node.js streams, you can optimize how large files are handled.
 post_slug: process-large-files-nodejs-streams
 tags: ['post', 'developer tools']
 post_date_in_url: false